jonkchan/SQL-Practice/README.md

 #### Sorting by Multiple Columns

-- It is often neccessary to sort by multiple columns.
-For example, if you want to retireve a list of customer names and their countries in ASCENDING order.
+- It is often necessary to sort by multiple columns.
+For example, if you want to retrieve a list of customer names and their countries in ASCENDING order.
-- To sort by multiple columns, specify the column names seperated by commas
+- To sort by multiple columns, specify the column names separated by commas

 #### Example: